-The primary phases of any child’s education are vital.
-This is why Greyton businesses take the early learning institutes in the area so seriously.
-The primary schools that service the region provide top-quality education that will ensure that every learner understands the basics in reading, writing, mathematics and other important subjects that will go with them into high school.
-They also teach the children in their care life skills that will allow them to interact with other people successfully as they grow older.
+The primary phases of a child’s education are vital.
+This is why primary schools in the Overberg strive to serve their communities by providing top-quality education that will ensure that every learner understands the basics of reading, writing, mathematics and other important subjects that will go with them into high school.
+These places of learning also teach children in their care essential life skills that will allow them to interact successfully in society as they grow older.

-The primary schools in Greyton cater for a variety of income groups and open their doors to all learners living in the region.
-They operate from the earliest phases in grade R, all the way through to grade seven.
-It’s wonderful for a parent to be able to send their children to the same school for the entirety of their primary education phase as this provides a sense of stability and continuity.
+The primary schools in the Theewaterskloof towns of Greyton and Genadendal cater for a variety of income groups and open their doors to all learners living in the region.
+They operate from the earliest phases in Grade R, all the way through to Grade 7.
+It is wonderful for a parent to be able to send their children to the same school for the entirety of their primary education phase as this provides a sense of stability and continuity.
 This is quite important for children as they learn through repetition and are able to flourish in an environment in which they feel comfortable.

-Not sure which of the primary schools in the area will best suit your little ones?
-Then head out and explore the spectacular Cape Country Meander through the region and visit the various options operating there.
-You can meet the staff, take a look at the facilities and actually see where your children will be spending their days.
-If you can visualise them being happy and learning well at the institute, then you’ll know you’ve made the right choice for your youngsters.
+If you are not sure which of the primary schools in the area will best suit your little ones, then head out and explore the various options available.
+While you are at it you can meet the staff, take a look at the facilities and actually see where your children will be spending their days.
+If you can visualise them being happy and learning well at the institute, then you will know you have made the right choice for your youngsters.

-Some of the schools offer exciting projects that are aimed at teaching them more than just the basic school subjects.
-These projects including growing food to help feed the community and others that will assist those who are disadvantaged.
-It’s essential extra-curricular activities such as these that can teach children to look past their own lives and show them how to think of others.
+Some of the schools in Greyton and Genadendal offer exciting projects that are aimed at teaching learners more than regular school subjects.
+These sustainable projects include growing produce to help feed the community and others that will assist those who are disadvantaged.
+It is essential for extra-curricular activities such as these that can teach children to look past their own lives and show them how to think of others.
 Learning the importance of giving back to the community at a young age will ensure that your children are kind and generous as adults.

-When comparing the primary schools in Greyton and the surrounding region, be sure to look at the extra-mural activities that are offered.
-Sports, cultural endeavours, humanitarian projects and the like are all important because they teach life skills that can’t be learnt in a classroom or from a text book.
-Instilling these ideas at an early age will make for a well-rounded adult who can cope with the challenges of modern-day life.
+When comparing the primary schools in Greyton and Genadendal, and the surrounding region, be sure to look at the extra-mural activities that are offered.
+Sports, cultural endeavours, humanitarian projects and the like are all important because they teach life skills that can’t be learnt in a classroom or from a textbook.
+Instilling these forward-thinking ideas at an early age will make for a well-rounded adult who can cope with the challenges of modern-day life.